Geopolitical Report 2785-2598 Volume 13 Issue 8

-The recent telephone talk between Putin and Raisi highlighted Russia-Iran cooperation on geopolitical, security, and economic issues in Eurasia and Moscow-Tehran’s desire to strengthen their partnership and collaboration on Afghanistan, Syria, Nagorno-Karabakh.
+The recent telephone talk between Putin and Raisi highlighted Russia-Iran cooperation on geopolitical, security, and economic issues in Eurasia and Moscow-Tehran’s desire to strengthen their partnership and collaboration on Afghanistan, Syria, and Nagorno-Karabakh.

-On November 15th, 2021, Russian President Vladimir Putin held telephone talks with his Iranian counterpart Seyed Ebrahim Raisi to discuss bilateral cooperation, including the implementation of large joint investment projects, the Iranian nuclear deal, the fight against the spread of coronavirus, and the current situation in Afghanistan, Syria, and Nagorno-Karabakh.
+On November 15th, 2021, Russian President Vladimir Putin held telephone talks with his Iranian counterpart, Seyed Ebrahim Raisi to discuss bilateral cooperation, including the implementation of large joint investment projects, the Iranian nuclear deal, the fight against the spread of coronavirus, and the current situation in Afghanistan, Syria, and Nagorno-Karabakh.